 The Art of Clean Air

-When I investigate homes, a good portion of air quality problems stem from a particle or dust control issue.
-Understanding how to control particles or what we call “dust” can greatly improve air quality and how you feel in your home.
+When we investigate air quality in homes, we find many problems stem from a particle or dust control issue.
+Understanding how to control particles or what we call “dust” can significantly improve air quality and how you feel in your home.

-To compound the issue, dust mites live off skin cells which are plentiful in household dust so the more dust, the more skin cells, the more dust mites … Dust mites are not just found in bedding, they can be in upholstered furniture, draperies, rugs and carpeting.
-Add some humid weather and they really multiply!
+Dust mites live off skin cells, which are plentiful in household dust so the more dust, the more skin cells, the more dust mites!
+Dust mites are not just found in bedding; they can be in upholstered furniture, draperies, rugs, and carpeting.
+Add some humid weather, and they multiply!

-Even if the dust contains nothing out of the ordinary, even if it’s just plain household dust, too much of it can still be an irritant and cause symptoms in sensitive individuals, especially asthmatics.
-The amount of dust floating in the air also affects your perception of air quality, especially if there are tiny fiberglass fragments that shed from insulation through can lights, ceiling light fixtures or ceiling fans.
-Nasal and eye irritation, sneezing, itchy skins are a few of the symptoms that can be expected.
-Controlling dust is a huge component of air quality.
+It also affects your perception of air quality, especially if there are tiny fiberglass fragments that shed from insulation through can lights, ceiling light fixtures, or ceiling fans.
+Nasal and eye irritation, sneezing, and itchy skin are a few of the symptoms that can be expected.
+Dust is particularly troublesome for asthmatics.
 So how do we control it?

 1. Minimize sources